yangle15/DyFADet-pytorch/README.md

 CUDA_VISIBLE_DEVICES=0 python train.py ./configs/CONFIG_FILE --output OUTPUT_PATH
 ```

-You need to select a specific config files corresponding to different datasets, and further change the *json_file* and *feat_folder*.
+You need to select a specific config files corresponding to different datasets.
+For the config json file, you need to further change the *json_file* variable to the path of your annotation file, and the *feat_folder* variable to the path of the downloaded dataset.

 All the model can be trained on a single Nvidia RTX 4090 GPU (24GB).